cyphunk/pitheatre/README.md

 * If you want your ssh keys copied over when the OS image is dd'ed to the SD card you might include those in the `home/pi/.ssh` directory and `root/.ssh` directory already
 * run `make_image.sh`

+Optionally:
+* `emulate_image.sh` to run image in emulator
-Optionally you can try to pre-download packages you will need for your project using the `download_packages.sh`.
+* `download_packages.sh` to pre-download packages your project needs to the target.
+Useful if internet not available on target Raspberry Pi.
 Review the script for use instructions.